cityofaustin/atd-data-tech/README.md

 The [Data & Technology Services](http://transportation.austintexas.io/about/) team acts as a central technology unit servicing the entire Transportation department.
-Our services include:
+Services include:

 ## Geospatial Services
 - Print and web maps